 They will also consider how relevant laws apply to your case, such as the Employee Retirement Income Security Act of 1974 (ERISA).

-What is ERISA?
+What Is ERISA?

 In a nutshell, ERISA is a federal law designed to protect employees of large companies.
 It was originally created to establish minimum standards so that individuals would have access to affordable and fair health plans.

-What is an ERISA Lien?
+What Is an ERISA Lien?

 Common Fund and Unjust Enrichment Claims

-Self-Funded vs. Insured Plans
+Self-Funded Plans vs. Insured Plans: What’s the Difference?

-Is My Health Plan Covered by ERISA?
+Is My Health Plan Covered By ERISA?